 Emily H. Tonawanda, NY

 My child suffers from Gastric Reflux.
 He would always spit up and was always fussy.
 I couldn’t handle the crying anymore when my friend found your website for me.
 I’ve heard of different medications that say they help but I didn’t trust them or believe them.
-When I saw that YOURS and only YOURS is FDA registered, I knew I could trust it and immediately ordered a bottle.
 It’s true, my baby really does like the medicine and doesn’t fuss whatsoever when dropping it into his mouth.
 Before I know it, he’s not spitting up anymore and is a lot calmer and happier.